-Bleacher Report initially approached us about collaborating, and after putting our heads together with them and a handful of CAN artists who have done sports design before, the idea of these special moments emerged.
+Where did the idea to focus on sporting moments come from?Bleacher Report initially approached us about collaborating, and after putting our heads together with them and a handful of CAN artists who have done sports design before, the idea of these special moments emerged.

-Bleacher Report came up with the 20 moments that we’re starting with and commissioned an artist to depict each one.
+How are you going about developing the exhibition?Bleacher Report came up with the 20 moments that we’re starting with and commissioned an artist to depict each one.
 The gallery exhibit that we’re launching today will feature all of that work but also kick off the open, crowd-sourced campaign in which we’re seeking many more designs from creative sports fans around the world.

-There are so many moments!
+Are there enough memorable and significant moments in history?There are so many moments!
 It was very difficult to choose the initial 20.
 We wanted to select a range of positive/negative, well known/less well known, recent/historic moments.
 These 20 are just the first batch.
 We’re planning on adding more moments over time that will include more countries, sports and people.

-By “change the game” we mean sports moments that affected culture (beyond the sporting world) in some way.
+What do you mean by “changed the game”?By “change the game” we mean sports moments that affected culture (beyond the sporting world) in some way.
 Some are inspiring examples of barriers breaking down, others were challenging moments that brought people together by facing them.

-Celebrate the 25th year of HOW Design Live with dazzling inspiration from the brightest minds and biggest brands—not to mention a healthy dose of camaraderie with your fellow creatives.
+HOW DESIGN LIVE: Early bird registration ends today!Celebrate the 25th year of HOW Design Live with dazzling inspiration from the brightest minds and biggest brands—not to mention a healthy dose of camaraderie with your fellow creatives.
 Register by the Early Bird deadline of March 31 to save $200!